 Search the library

-Monday & Tuesday: 9 AM to 8 PM
+Monday - Thursday: 9 AM to 8 PM

-Saturday: 9 AM to 1 PM
+Friday & Saturday: 9 AM to 5 PM

 Mr. Liu's undergraduate degree is in mathematics and he will work with students in all areas of math including algebra, geometry, trig and calculus.
-He will also help students with their summer reading.
-Sign up is mandatory so please sign up at the circulation desk or call the library at 683-9457.
+He will also help students with English and writing.
+Sign up is mandatory so please sign up through our online calendar, at the circulation desk, or call the library at 683-9457.
 Bring text books or worksheets with you if you have them.